 Tales of the Unexpected in Anglesey & Beaumaris

-Tucked away on the Isle of Anglesey in North Wales, Beaumaris might not be an obvious choice for a weekend break.
-But it is a great choice for relaxing together as a family and it’s filled with surprises.
-We teamed up with Visit Anglesey to spend 48 hours exploring its beaches, battlements and back streets, testing out our tolerance for speed, heat and ice cream treats, and discovered some quite unexpected things to do in Anglesey…
+Tucked away on the Isle of Anglesey in North Wales, Beaumaris might not be on your radar.
+But the wealth of things to do in Anglesey make this coastal village an ideal choice for a weekend break.
+We spent 48 hours exploring its beaches, battlements and back streets, testing out our tolerance for speed, heat and ice cream treats, and discovered some quite unexpected treats…

 Once upon a time, in a land where fiery dragons ruled, there was a castle.
 And inside that castle was a castle.
 And inside that castle was a family.
 Building a castle.
 And because this is a fairy tale, their tower and turret creations were rewarded with every flavour of ice cream under the sun.
 And the sun shone on everyone.
 And they all lived happily ever after.
 Until someone made them eat one of the hottest chillis on earth.

 Not every weekend in Anglesey happens like this.
 But ours does.
 Check out this video to discover some of the expected and unexpected treats we found in and around Beaumaris.

 This isn’t the first time we’ve been to North Wales recently.
 We still remember vividly last year’s underground zipline experience, our active weekend in Llandudno and our Bear Gryll’s survival adventure.
 But it is the first time in a long while we’ve been to Beaumaris.
 Our Beaumaris story begins, as many do, with the sun coming up over the Great Orme.

 Sunrise on the stones